Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXI. Drive-Mappings-Settings/README.md

 ## 12. 🖥️ Command Line Results From `gpresult`

-Verify the drive mappings using the gpresult command, ensuring that the correct network drives are being mapped for the user.
+After the policy refresh, I used the `gpresult /r` and `gpresult /h` commands to generate detailed reports.
+The output confirmed that the correct Drive Mapping policy was being applied to the user, verifying that the intended network drives were successfully mapped.

 📸 **Command Line Results From `gpresult` on `AD-WIN11-01`**